leandrotux/VersiculosBiblicos/README.md

-# versiculosBiblicos
+# Versículos Bíblicos

-A new Flutter project.
+This project was created during the study of the Flutter programming language

 ## Getting Started